HJK-Z/ItemShop/README.md

 # ItemShop
- a game based of the subreddit r/ItemShop
+ a game based off the subreddit r/ItemShop